duongkhanhk29/Norm_differentiation/README.md

 - **Fairness_sensitivity - final.RMD**: Main R Markdown file for replication.
 - **ESS9_subset.csv**: Original and processed data file for analysis (which has been subsetted for chosen variables).
 - **country.csv**: List of countries in the study
 - **external.xlsx**: Cultural Tightness-Looseness Index for external validity checks
+- **HMDS.stan**: Hierarchical Multidimensional Scaling

 The country names in the dataset are shortened for data visualization.
 For replication, ensure all data and code are in the same folder.